I use my camera when it's hard to find the words

 I feel very honoured to have been awarded a Fellowship in Contemporary Photography by the Royal Photographic Society (its highest Distinction) and I am a member of its Contemporary special interest Group.
 I was delighted when I was invited to become a member of the RPS Assessment Panels that award Licentiates, and Contemporary Associateships and Fellowships.
 I have been awarded a Distinction from the Photographic Alliance of Great Britain, and was awarded their national Gold Medal for best monochrome print of the year.

-My work has been widely published and exhibited.
-I am an Honorary Life Member of my local Dawlish and Teignmouth Camera Club; I lecture and judge throughout the Western Counties Photographic Federation (WCPF) and in Southern England and Wales.
+My work has been widely published and exhibited, including at the Members' Gallery of the RPS.
+I have been awarded Life Membership of my local Dawlish and Teignmouth Photographic Club; and I lecture and judge at clubs throughout the Western Counties Photographic Federation (WCPF).
 I am a member of the team that trains new judges in the WCPF.

 I have degrees in Social Sciences, and in Education.
 I worked in primary education for many years, and later at the University of Exeter.

 I have taught City & Guilds Photography and Darkroom courses at my local Community College, and have led photography workshops.

 I hope my love of photography is obvious in my website.